 Hanalei Colony Resort – If you really want to get away from it all, this resort is the way to go.
 This is Kauai’s only north shore beachfront resort and it’s nestled on a gentle curve of golden sand beach.
 Rooms include spacious 2-bedroom, 1.5-bath suites with complete kitchens.
 A beachfront restaurant, day spa, hot tub, and coffee shop are all located on the beautifully manicured grounds.

-If you’re looking for something more budget-friendly, I’d recommend staying in Kapa’a, located on the east shore.
+If you’re looking for something more budget-friendly, I’d recommend staying in the town of Kapa’a, located on the east shore.
 We love Kapa’a because of its proximity to everything–it’s also where the majority of locals live!

 - Packing Cubes | You need to get these packing cubes, they are amazing at creating space in your luggage that you never thought you had.
 However you want to organize your clothes— by day, by outfit, by type—these will be the most useful thing you have in your packing artillery.
 You’ll no longer need to dig through the entire suitcase for that one thing you’re looking for, because you’ll know exactly where it’s at.